logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceInstanceData.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns an array of data points for the specified device instances.
 ## NOTES
-This function requires a valid LogicMonitor API authentication.
-Make sure to log in using Connect-LMAccount before running this command.
+You must run Connect-LMAccount before running this command.
+Maximum time range for data retrieval is 24 hours.

 ## RELATED LINKS